-The Governmental Activities have increased the net position in the current fiscal year by \$410,476, a 25% increase over the prior year.
-This is the result of significant grant income being received in 2020.
+The Governmental Activities have increased the net position in the current fiscal year by \$248,947, a 14% increase over the prior year.

-The Business-type Activities decreased the net position in the current fiscal year by (\$95,592), a (3.65%) decrease from the prior year.
+The Business-type Activities increased the net position in the current fiscal year by \$115,205, a 3.76% increase from the prior year.